XeroAPI/xero-python/xero_python/project/docs/ProjectApi.md

 # **update_time_entry**
 > update_time_entry(xero_tenant_id, project_id, time_entry_id, time_entry_create_or_update)

-Allows you to update time entry in a project
+Updates a time entry for a specific project

 Allows you to update time entry in a project